-India Overtime Regulations: What Employers and Employees Must Know
+India Overtime Regulations under OSH Code 2020: What Employers Must Know

 Overtime regulations in India are foundational to the country’s labor law regime, serving to protect workers’ rights and promote fair workplace practices.
 Both employers and employees must understand these provisions to ensure legal compliance and a healthy work environment.